FairCompute/energy-monitoring-tool/README.md

 We welcome contributions to this project!
 To ensure a smooth review and merge process, please ensure your pull request meets the following requirements:

-Code Formatting: All code must be formatted using Black.
+**Code Formatting**: All code must be formatted using Black.
 Please run `black .` on your changes before committing.
-Test Coverage: New features and bug fixes must include tests, achieving at least 80% test coverage for the added or modified code.
+**Test Coverage**: New features and bug fixes should include tests, achieving at least 80% test coverage for the added or modified code.
-Quality Gate: Your pull request must pass all automated quality checks, including those enforced by SonarQube, which ensures our code meets predefined standards for reliability and maintainability.
+**Quality Gate**: Your pull request must pass all automated quality checks, including those enforced by SonarQube, which ensures our code meets predefined standards for reliability and maintainability.
-Branching Strategy The main branch is locked and protected.
-All contributions must be made via pull requests from a feature or bugfix branch.
-feature requests: Create a new branch prefixed with feature/ (e.g., feature/add-dark-mode).
-bug fixes: Create a new branch prefixed with bugfix/ (e.g., bugfix/fix-login-error).

 Thank you for helping us maintain a high-quality codebase!